TommasoLazzari/data-science-portfolio/FrankWolfe_Portfolio_Optimization/README.md

-# First-Order Optimization for Portfolio Selection
+# FIRST ORDER OPTIMIZATION METHODS: a Comparative Analysis of the Projected Gradient Method and the Frank-Wolfe Algorithm on Portfolio Optimization

 ---